 Anyway, let me wish Unwanted Life a Happy Birthday!
 Feel free to sing happy birthday, ha ha ha.

-My Five Favourite Posts
+Birthday: My Five Favourite Posts

 Unfortunately, I got carried away with creating this post, and it ended up being really long.
 But I still love it.
-I’ve created several Positive Psychology intervention images based on this post, in the hope that they’ll be shared and thus help people improve their mental health.
+I’ve created several positive psychology intervention images based on this post, in the hope that they’ll be shared and thus help people improve their mental health.

 Another one of my favourite posts is ‘Traction Alopecia: The Hair Pulling Question‘ because I took a new approach to write it.
-Instead of the usual way I write my posts, whereby it’s more descriptive or about my experience, I instead looked at multiple disorders that could explain how I ended up with permanent traction alopecia.
+Instead of the usual way I write my articles, whereby it’s more descriptive or about my experience, I instead looked at multiple disorders that could explain how I ended up with permanent traction alopecia.
 I examined each condition one at a time that could possibly account for my resulting damaged hair follicles, and then passed a verdict on the likelihood of that condition being the cause.
 I also asked my readers for their thoughts about which condition was a more accurate diagnosis.

-It was a fun post to write because it was so different from how I’d written everything else.
+It was a fun article to write because it was so different from how I’d written everything else.
 It was also the first glimpse my readers had of seeing what I actually looked like.
 Besides these photos, only two people, my GP, and a dermatologist have seen the state of my hair.
 Making it quite a scary step to take to put these pictures of my lack of hair online, as I’m deeply ashamed of how my hair looks.

-‘Which Winnie the Pooh Character Are You?‘ was another post that took a different direction to my usual posts.
+‘Which Winnie the Pooh Character Are You?‘ was another article that took a different direction from my usual articles.
 This was the first post I created that was driven by my move into more generic mental health writing.
 This is because it’s meant to be the preferred style for readers, which should improve my blog traffic.
 I used a keyword search on mental health, and Winnie the Pooh popped up as one of the common search topics related to mental illness.
 Thus, I started researching the idea and created my own take on which disorders the Winnie the Pooh characters could represent.

 The reasoning behind the post seemed to pay off because it became my first successful post.
 So not only was it fun to create, but it also seemed to be a hit with my readers.